neight-allen/bluepail-co/_portfolio/beyond-the-chatbot.md

 Light on technical detail, so it should be a good primer for designers and product managers, or really anyone who has ever managed the development of a web or mobile app.

 {% include video id="kNiY-HYaqUc" provider="youtube" %}

+This talk started as a blog post which you can read [here](/2023/08/22/ai-interafaces-beyond-chatbot.html)